-Having a Kentucky gun trust lawyer create your trust is not the only option available.
+Having Kentucky NFA trust attorneys create your trust is not the only option available.
 If you are confident in your abilities to follow instructions and simply fill in the blanks, a do it yourself gun trust may be a more affordable option and afford you more privacy.

 What weapons are regulated by the National Firearms Act ?